qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 **Bullet 12: User defined functions and function calls** <br />
-An Adaptive Profile program may use user defined functions and function calls.
+An adaptive profile program may use user defined functions and function calls.
 For example, consider that with user defined functions if a back-end has a `Cnot` gate in its instruction set, then a program that liberally uses `Swap` operations can define a function and call it as follows:
 ```llvm